CountESS-Project/CountESS/docs/running-countess/index.md

 CountESS runs on multiple platforms, which have slightly different names for keys and mouse buttons.
 To avoid confusion, CountESS accepts multiple ways of using the UI.

-CountESS

-In this document, we're using the following terms:
+In this document, we're using the following terms in the hopes of avoiding confusion:

 Primary Mouse Button
-: The first (most frequently used) button
+: The first (most frequently used, or only) mouse button

 Secondary Mouse Button
-: Any other button, **OR** the first button while holding "Control"
+: Any other mouse button, **OR** the first mouse button while holding the "Control" key.

 Delete Key
 : Either "Backspace" or "Delete" or similar key.